Want to know how to remember Korean words easily? Then you came to the right place!

 Take a moment and make these pictures in your head now.
 Try it!

-These are very memorable images that we can’t easily forget, and all we did is associate the new words to the word pairing list we memorized before.
+These are very memorable images that we can’t easily forget, and all we did was associate the new words with the word pairing list we had memorized before.

 Did you make the pictures in your head?
 Well, then, it should be easy to recall the new list of five words now.
 Go ahead and try!